zero-to-mastery/ascii-art/README.md

 3. Create a pull request
 4. [Tweet about making your first Hacktoberfest pull request](https://ctt.ac/6TNVS)

 > Congratulations!
 You are now one pull request closer to getting that free t-shirt.
-Repeat steps 4-8 until you have made at least 4 qualifying pull requests.
+Repeat these steps until you have made at least 4 qualifying pull requests.
 You can check how many qualifying pull requests you have made at <https://hacktoberfest.digitalocean.com/profile> Have Fun and Happy Coding!

 ### Bonus Task
 Looking for a challenge?